 Recommended, but not required

-Applicants are encouraged to seek out experiences (paid or unpaid) that will help them confirm pharmacy as their career choice.
+Applicants are encouraged to seek out experiences (paid or unpaid) that will help them understand the diverse opportunities within the profession of pharmacy.
 Applicants are also encouraged to display leadership characteristics through academic or community service activities.

 Yes